Ranjeet7875/book-my-coach/README.md

 # Book My Coach - Seat Booking API

-A Node.js Express API for booking seats on a coach/bus.
+A Node.js Express API for booking seats on a coach.
 This application allows users to sign up, login, view available seats, book seats, suggest optimal seat arrangements, and manage their bookings.

 ## Features